 See below for more information on my specific service offerings.

 Psychotherapy is a one-on-one confidential talking therapy experience that occurs between you and me—your therapist.

 Psychotherapy helps you develop coping strategies for reducing anxiety, depression, dealing effectively with relationship difficulties, and coping better with every day chronic stressors.
 While psychotherapy examines some underlying motivations, the process generally focuses more on day-to-day concerns and provides a new perspective about problems with family, friends, or co-workers.

 Psychoanalysis offers a wide-ranging theory about human nature, underlying motivations, behavior, defenses, and life long development.
 It is also an in-depth treatment about difficulties in relationships, work, and feelings about yourself.

 Psychoanalysis stresses the importance of understanding unconscious thoughts, feelings and experiences which influence your thoughts and actions, how the past shapes the present (and may be repeated unconsciously in the present), and resolution of internal conflicts for greater self-acceptance.

-FOCUSED PERFORMANCE ANXIETY COACHING
+FOCUSED PERFORMANCE ANXIETY MENTORING

-Focused Performance Anxiety Coaching is a unique series of private sessions that are designed around your specific performance stress.
+Focused Performance Anxiety Mentoring is a unique series of private sessions that are designed around your specific performance stress.
 It is focused on identifying your strengths and engaging in problem solving strategies to lower performance anxiety.

-FPAC is not psychotherapy; it is a focused series of sessions that deal specifically with your performance anxiety.
+FPAM is not psychotherapy; it is a focused series of sessions that deal specifically with your performance anxiety.

 I offer informative, entertaining, and educational presentations to educators, business leaders, cultural institutions, arts organizations, social service organizations and mental health professionals, illustrating how music and mental life are relevant in understanding and dealing with a variety of social and psychological issues.